-I am a GP and clinical educator, so I see patients two days per week and teach undergraduates the rest of the time.
+I am a GP and Clinical Educator, so I see patients two days per week and teach undergraduates the rest of the time.
 Why did you choose this area?

-I love the variety in general practice - who else gets to do a newborn check directly followed by visiting a 92-year-old in their home?
-I also love to teach and general practice is flexible enough to allow me to do both.
+I love the variety in GP - who else gets to do a newborn check directly followed by visiting a 92-year-old in their home?
+I also love to teach and GP is flexible enough to allow me to do both.
 What motivates you in your work?